webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - same as Azure Data Box, but you supply the hard drives, Microsoft copies your data and ships to you.
     - first step to use tool, download **WAImportExport** program. **V1 for blob storage, V2 for File Shares**.
 - **Recovery Services vault**
-  - cross region secure container for replicated data(VM disk, images, database...).
+  - cross region secure container for replicated data(VM disk, images, SQL, Files).
   - cannot be deleted until all soft-deleted items are removed.
   - ![backup comparison](img/backup_comparison.PNG)
 - **Redundancy Options**